 The Middle East is deeply sectarian, and these long-standing divisions, exacerbated by the constant vying for power by religious extremists, are central to many of the challenges that the region faces today.
 In some cases, these sectarian divides go back centuries.
-Contemporary conflicts, however, have less to do with these histories than they do with modern extremist ideologies and the fact that today's borders often do not reflect the region's cultural, ethnic, or religious realities.
-Instead, they are often the results of decisions taken by the British, French, and other powers during and soon after World War I as they dismantled the Ottoman Empire.1 In a way not understood by many in the West, religion remains a prominent fact of daily life in the modern Middle East.
+Contemporary conflicts, however, have less to do with these histories than they do with modern extremist ideologies and the fact that today's borders often do not reflect cultural, ethnic, or religious realities.
+Instead, they are often the results of decisions taken by the British, French, and other powers during and soon after World War I as they dismantled the Ottoman Empire.

+In a way not understood by many in the West, religion remains a prominent fact of daily life in the modern Middle East.
 At the heart of many of the region's conflicts is the friction within Islam between Sunnis and Shias.
-This friction dates back to the death of the Prophet Muhammad in 632 AD.2 Sunni Muslims, who form the majority of the world's Muslim population, hold power in most of the Arab countries in the Middle East.
+This friction dates back to the death of the Prophet Muhammad in 632 AD.
+Sunni Muslims, who form the majority of the world's Muslim population, hold power in most of the Arab countries in the Middle East.

 Viewing the Middle East's current instability through the lens of a Sunni-Shia conflict, however, does not show the full picture.
 The cultural and historical division between Arabs and Persians has reinforced the Sunni-Shia split.
-The mutual distrust of many Arab/Sunni powers and the Persian/Shia power (Iran), compounded by clashing national and ideological interests, has fueled instability in such countries as Iraq, Lebanon, Syria, and Yemen.
-Sunni extremist organizations such as al-Qaeda and the Islamic State (IS) have exploited sectarian and ethnic tensions to gain support by posing as champions of Sunni Arabs against Syria's Alawite-dominated regime and other non-Sunni governments and movements.
+The mutual distrust between many Sunni Arab powers and Iran, the Persian Shia power, compounded by clashing national and ideological interests, has fueled instability in such countries as Iraq, Lebanon, Syria, and Yemen.
+The COVID-19 coronavirus exposed Sunni-Shia tensions when Sunni countries in the region blamed "Shia backwardness," likely referencing the licking of religious shrines, as the reason for the rapid spread of the virus in Iran.3 Sunni extremist organizations such as al-Qaeda and the Islamic State (IS) have exploited sectarian and ethnic tensions to gain support by posing as champions of Sunni Arabs against Syria's Alawite-dominated regime and other non-Sunni governments and movements.

-Current regional demographic trends also are destabilizing factors.
+Regional demographic trends also are destabilizing factors.
 The Middle East contains one of the world's youngest and fastest-growing populations.
 In most of the West, this would be viewed as an advantage, but not in the Middle East.
-Known as "youth bulges," these demographic tsunamis have overwhelmed the inadequate political, economic, and educational infrastructures in many countries, and the lack of access to education, jobs, and meaningful political participation fuels discontent.
-Because almost two-thirds of the region's inhabitants are less than 30 years old, this demographic bulge will continue to have a substantial effect on political stability across the region.3
+Known as "youth bulges," these demographic tsunamis have overwhelmed many countries' inadequate political, economic, and educational infrastructures, and the lack of access to education, jobs, and meaningful political participation fuels discontent.
+Because almost two-thirds of the region's inhabitants are less than 30 years old, this demographic bulge will continue to have a substantial effect on political stability across the region.